 If you want to get started right away, download the Fitbod app.
 You can customize your workouts based on your schedule, equipment availability, and goals, and you have access to hundreds of demo videos to ensure you’re doing each movement correctly.
-Download Fitbod today to get your first three workouts for free!
+Download Fitbod today to get your workouts for free!

 Benefits of a 5-Day Workout Split